dwf/rescued-scipy-wiki/PyLab.rst

 Docstring standard
 ~~~~~~~~~~~~~~~~~~

-Travis Oliphant posted a `draft docstring standard on January 10th 2007 <http://article.gmane.org/gmane.comp.python.scientific.devel/5572>`_ which is the basis for the following proposed standard, which is now the DocstringStandard_ page.
+Travis Oliphant posted a `draft docstring standard on January 10th 2007 <http://article.gmane.org/gmane.comp.python.scientific.devel/5572>`_ which is the basis for the following proposed standard, which is now the DocstringStandard page.
 Please look at it.

 Available modules in docstrings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Examples in docstrings are extremely valuable.
-However, it is currently never the case that the docstrings in either NumPy_ or SciPy_ use any of the functionality offered by matplotlib.
-This in unfortunate, especially in the case of SciPy_, because often the clearest way of demonstrating a function is to plot something.
+However, it is currently never the case that the docstrings in either NumPy or SciPy use any of the functionality offered by matplotlib.
+This in unfortunate, especially in the case of SciPy, because often the clearest way of demonstrating a function is to plot something.

-While it is true that there is an argument which says that SciPy_ should not become dependent on matplotlib, it appears that this dependence already exists for all intents and purposes.
-It is likely that only in the most extreme cases one would want to use SciPy_ without matplotlib.
+While it is true that there is an argument which says that SciPy should not become dependent on matplotlib, it appears that this dependence already exists for all intents and purposes.
+It is likely that only in the most extreme cases one would want to use SciPy without matplotlib.
 Furthermore, the dependency would only be in the case where a user is executing docstrings in the interactive interpreter; in this case, it is highly likely that the user is doing something which requires some sort of plotting package regardless.

 2. Fixing API consistency
 =========================

 The current PyLab ensemble has issues with API consistency, mainly stemming from Matplotlib's compatability layer.
-For example, **consider the load function**, which exists in both NumPy_ and Matplotlib:
+For example, **consider the load function**, which exists in both NumPy and Matplotlib:

 ::